Alcoholics Anonymous Step 2: Find a Power Greater Than Yourself

-What Is the Purpose of the Second Step?
+What Is the Purpose of Alcoholics Anonymous Step 2?

-The second step is about having an open mind.
-As the previous step was about letting go of pride, this step is about letting go of preconceived notions about what AA is and how it works, and making room for change.
+Step 1 is about acceptance, while step 2 of AA is about letting go of preconceived notions about what Alcoholics Anonymous (AA) is and how it works to make room for change.

-What Are Some Tips for Completing Step 2?
+What Are Some Tips for Completing Step 2 of AA?

-- Keep an open mind: Set yourself up for success.
-Be open to the idea of looking outside yourself for help and support, and you’ll be able to better conceive of the idea of recovery.
+- Keep an open mind: Be open to the idea of looking outside yourself for help and support, and you’ll be able to better conceive of the idea of recovery.

 - Maintain humility: Accept that you can’t conquer your addiction alone.

-- Your higher power has to be God: This is a big misconception about Alcoholics Anonymous.
+Some people may avoid Alcoholics Anonymous or moving through the steps because they believe that their higher power has to be God.
 Your higher power can be anything that you believe in: the universe, nature, Buddha, music, love, Allah, humanity or even AA itself.
-AA doesn’t require you to believe in anything that you don’t want to; each step is a suggestion along the road to a sober life.1
+Step 2 of AA doesn’t require you to believe in anything that you don’t want to; each step is a suggestion along the road to a sober life.1

-Some of my thought patterns and behaviors were certainly insane, and I welcomed the opportunity for SOMEONE OR SOMETHING to help restore my sanity!
+Some of my thought processes and behaviors were certainly unreasonable, and I appreciated the chance for SOMEONE OR SOMETHING to help restore my sanity!

-For me, insanity in terms of addiction means doing the same thing over and over and expecting different results.
-That is exactly what I kept doing when it came to my addictions, so yes, I was acting in an insane manner.
+For me, insanity in terms of addiction involves doing the same thing over and over and expecting different results.
+That is exactly what I kept doing when it came to my addictions, so yes, I was acting in an insane way.”

-Now this step tripped me up a little because when I entered recovery, I wasn’t so sure about the “God” thing, and I thought that’s what “Higher Power” meant.
+“Now, this step tripped me up a little because when I started recovery, I wasn’t convinced about the “God” thing, and I thought that’s what “Higher Power” meant.

-I learned that a power greater than myself can be many things, such as my recovery program, meditation, nature, recovering alcoholics, etc.
+I realized that a power greater than myself can be many things, such as my recovery program, meditation, nature, recovering alcoholics etc.

-This step is applicable to people of all faiths and beliefs, as it offers hope that you really can be restored to sanity by whatever your Higher Power is.
+This step is applicable to people of all faiths and beliefs, as it gives hope that you really can be restored to sanity by whatever your Higher Power is.”